 Determining eligibility requires substantial documentation from students and parents (Dependent Students).
 It is important to return documentation requests in a timely way to ensure funding is received.
 In general, students should provide document requests within 14 days of the date of request.
-Beyond 21 days of the request without response, the student is subject to either a Leave of Absence, cash payment, or withdrawal.
+Beyond 14 days of the request without response, the student is subject to either cash payment, or withdrawal.